awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 **To use the command line to start the CloudWatch agent on an Amazon EC2 instance**
 + In this command, `-a fetch-config` causes the agent to load the latest version of the CloudWatch agent configuration file, and `-s` starts the agent\.

-  Linux: Type the following if you saved the configuration file in the Systems Manager Parameter Store:
+  Linux: If you saved the configuration file in the Systems Manager Parameter Store, enter the following:

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c ssm:configuration-parameter-store-name -s
   ```

-  Linux: Type the following if you saved the configuration file on the local computer:
+  Linux: If you saved the configuration file on the local computer, enter the following:

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:configuration-file-path -s
   ```

-  Windows Server: If you saved the agent configuration file in Systems Manager Parameter Store, use the following command\.
-From the PowerShell console, type the following:
+  Windows Server: If you saved the agent configuration file in Systems Manager Parameter Store, enter the following from the PowerShell console:

   ```
   ./amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m ec2 -c ssm:configuration-parameter-store-name -s
   ```

-  Windows Server: If you saved the agent configuration file on the local computer, use the following command\.
-From the PowerShell console, type the following:
+  Windows Server: If you saved the agent configuration file on the local computer, enter the following from the PowerShell console:

   ```
   ./amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m ec2 -c file:configuration-file-path -s